Skip to main content

 The introduction of exogenous hormones or peptides is an input into this complex system.
 The clinical efficacy of Testosterone Replacement Therapy (TRT), for instance, is predicated on its ability to restore systemic anabolic signaling.
 This has profound implications for metabolic health.
 Testosterone directly influences myogenesis (muscle cell formation) and inhibits adipogenesis (fat cell formation).

 By improving lean muscle mass, TRT enhances peripheral glucose disposal and improves insulin sensitivity, a critical factor in mitigating the risk of type 2 diabetes and metabolic syndrome, which are hallmarks of aging.
-The increase in acts as a larger sink for glucose, buffering against the postprandial glucose spikes that contribute to systemic inflammation and glycation.
+The increase in muscle mass acts as a larger sink for glucose, buffering against the postprandial glucose spikes that contribute to systemic inflammation and glycation.

 The central objective of advanced hormonal therapy is to restore the precision of the body’s own regulatory feedback loops.